GRAYgoose124/dazzle/README.md

 Check images/compute/data/.dizzy after first run to see the generated dizzy files.

 TODO: The .dizzy files will be committed in the future as the website is developed and API is fleshed out.

+## TODO:
+- [ ] In production we want to remove the /app volumes and instead COPY the /image/x/appfolders into the container.